sihsch/EC-LLC-WNCS/local/README.md

 To utilize the system effectively, follow these general guidelines:

-1. **User Interaction:** Use the provided user interface or input mechanisms to send commands or interact with the remote devices.
-Refer to the local-side code's documentation or instructions for specific details on how to use the user interface.

-2. **Data Exchange:** The local-side code will facilitate the transfer of data between the user interface or local sensors and the remote devices.
+1. **Data Exchange:** The local-side code will facilitate the transfer of data between the user interface or local sensors and the remote devices.
 Ensure that the necessary data is exchanged appropriately to achieve the desired results.

-3. **Monitor and Troubleshoot:** Keep an eye on the local-side code's logs or console output to track the communication with the server and any potential issues.
+2. **Monitor and Troubleshoot:** Keep an eye on the local-side code's logs or console output to track the communication with the server and any potential issues.
 Check the documentation or troubleshooting guide for guidance on resolving common problems.

 ## Conclusion